leontoeides/indicium/README.md

 }
 ```

-The following code demonstrates how to implement the `IndexableStruct` trait for
+To begin we must make our struct indexable.
+We do this by implementing the
-this struct:
+`IndexableStruct` trait for our `struct`:

 ```rust
 use indicium::simple::IndexableStruct;